nhost/hasura-backend-plus/docs/Storage Rules.md

 ## Rules

-You can specify the following rules in your `rules.yaml` file.
+You can specify the following rules in your `rules.yaml` file:

 | Action           | Metadata (`/m/`)                  | Object (`/o/`)                        |
 |------------------|-----------------------------------|---------------------------------------|